What is inheritance tax?

 Inheritance tax (IHT) is basically a tax on the transfer of assets that you build up during your lifetime and then pass on to others.
 The passing to others might be during your lifetime, as a gift, or when you die.

 If you own one or more valuable assets – often the most valuable of which might be your own home – it is useful to understand what IHT is and whether it will affect you if you make a gift while you are alive, or whether any IHT will be due when you die.

-We know that people find the idea of IHT on gifts while you are alive confusing, but basically IHT is payable on certain lifetime gifts because the act of giving something away, diminishes the value of your estate.
-In reality however, IHT need not be considered in relation to lifetime gifts unless you make a gift to a trust or you die within seven years of making the gift.
+We know that people find the idea of IHT on gifts while you are alive confusing, but basically IHT is payable on certain lifetime gifts because the act of giving something away diminishes the value of your estate.
+However, IHT need not be considered in relation to lifetime gifts unless you make a gift to a trust or you die within seven years of making the gift.

 When someone dies, IHT might be payable if the value of the taxable estate on death, together with any lifetime gifts that are, or become chargeable, on death, is more than the ‘nil rate band’.

 This short guide gives an overview only, so you might need to take further advice from a professional adviser.
 You can find a tax adviser on the Chartered Institute of Taxation website or the website of the Society of Trusts and Estates Practitioners (STEP).